 During an emergency or an event threatening widespread danger, the most critical step an organization can make is to quickly inform and alert people in harm’s way.
 How they do that varies widely, but thanks to emerging technology and cultural shifts, emergency notification systems have become increasingly more effective in protecting people and the health of an organization.

 Whether it’s a Fortune 100 business, a branch or agency of the government, an SMB, a nonprofit, a school, or any organization, sending warnings and/or instructions to the impacted people can be urgent and require immediate action.
 The notification system is designed to reach the largest audience across the most communication channels.
 These channels are continually expanding to include modern modes of communication and to decrease reliance on a single channel.

 In order to best understand where emergency notifications are heading in the future, we must look at the journey they’ve taken.

 The Evolution of Emergency Notification Systems

-Emergency notifications are not new, although the technology that enables them have matured quite a bit.
-Every culture past and present has had a way to notify their people of impending danger.
-When possible, the system is used to provide these warnings in advance of the incident in order to give people enough time to protect themselves, their loved ones, their assets, and their property.
+Emergency notifications are not new, although the technology that enables them has matured quite a bit.
+Every culture, past and present, has had a way to notify their people of impending danger.
+When possible, the system is used to provide these warnings prior to the incident to give people enough time to protect themselves, their loved ones, their assets, and their property.
 When an unplanned event occurs, the system is aimed to coordinate people around a proper response to mitigate loss and return the organization to a normal operating condition.
 The more comprehensive the system, the more people can be safeguarded.